SkyTruth/cerulean-ml/gcpvm/README.md

 When you finish all work associated with this instance make sure to run `terraform destroy`.
 This will delete the ssh key in `.ssh` and all `.vm-X` files.

 **Important: when you destroy your instance, all files and instance state are deleted with it so make sure to back them up to GCS or locally if needed!**

+## Notes on the Instance

+The instance will have access to all buckets in the project.
+These buckets will be mounted under the directory `/root/data`.
+They can only be accessed by specifying paths to the contents of their subdirs.
+See the [gcsfuse mounting instructions](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md) for more details.